RedHatProductSecurity/rapidast/docs/DEVELOPER-GUIDE.md

 ### Requirements

 Make sure you have an environment that closely matches the environment in the container build.
-This means it should have the same operating system and the same Python `$major.$minor` version.
+This means it should have the same operating system and Python 3.12.

 - `pip-tools`: Used for managing Python dependencies and generating `requirements.txt`